electinth/election-live/README.md

 1. We generated a static site (using Gatsby), so, there’s no need to run server-side code, as everything is pre-built by the CI.

+   We follow [Gatsby’s caching guide](https://www.gatsbyjs.org/docs/caching/) (they have it documented and so we didn’t have to figure it out on our own.
+In fact, we didn’t even have to implement it as [gatsby-plugin-htaccess](https://www.gatsbyjs.org/packages/gatsby-plugin-htaccess/) will automatically generate an `.htaccess` file that follows this best practice already.)

+   One deviation we made is that instead of setting `max-age=0`, we set it to 30 seconds in order to better utilize CloudFlare’s caching.

 2. For live data, there’s no API either.
 We use an ETL process to put data files on the web server.

    1. `/data/latest.json` is a very small file (< 1kb) that has references to larger “data files”.
 This file is updated in-place and has a very short cache time.